arrilot/data-anonymization/README.md

 2. Define how you want to anonymize your data in this file using fluent api (see example below).

-3. Make sure it is not accessable throw the web and etc.
+3. Make sure it is not accessible throw the web and etc.

 4. Run it every time you want.